FEATURED RESEARCH

 The fellowship programmes at Takshashila aim to build high-quality scholarship and knowledge networks in India across various domains.

-This discussion will be about the book 'China: Indian perspectives on China’s politics, economy, and foreign relations', which not only captures China’s complexities at this unique moment in world history but also offers a perspective that will stand the test of time.
+This discussion will not only capture China’s complexities at this unique moment in world history but also offer a perspective that will stand the test of time.